subho97/FaceMask/README.md

 #Step 2: Loading the MobileNetV2 architecture - MobileNetV2 architecture is optimised for mobile devices.
 The architecture delivers high accuracy results while keeping the parameters and mathematical operations as low as possible to bring deep neural networks to mobile devices.
 It is a very effective feature extractor for object detection and segmentation.
 In short, it's a light weight, high accuracy model for Image Classification which is exactly why we are going to use it in this project.

 #Stage 3: Apply the fine-tuned CNN on new images/live video stream - Once the CNN Model is ready, fresh and new images can be passed through it to classify them between people wearing a mask and people not wearing a mask.
-The project also includes the code to capture the live video stream from the local webcam and apply the model on the on each Image frame of the video to get a real-time classification.
+The project also includes the code to capture the live video stream from the local webcam and apply the model on each Image frame of the video to get a real-time classification.

 Happy Coding !